 In summary, the Aruba Mobility Bootcamp is good investment of your time and money if you intend to work with Aruba wireless networks and contribute to the design, deployment and management of Aruba solutions, or if you want to become certified to advance your career as an Aruba Certified Mobility Professional who is proficient at building Aruba network solutions.

-We have engineers both ACMP certified and another two were certified as Aruba Certified ClearPass Professionals (ACCP), (which verifies the knowledge and ability to administer and maintain the ClearPass Policy Manager and ClearPass Guest system.
-Of course Aruba also offers interesting training options for this topic).
+We have engineers both ACMP certified and Aruba Certified ClearPass Professionals (ACCP), (which verifies the knowledge and ability to administer and maintain the ClearPass Policy Manager and ClearPass Guest system.
+Aruba also offers interesting training options for this topic).